 Equality, Inclusiveness, Respect

-The Association of Children's Welfare Agencies (ACWA) has been representing the voice of NSW non-government community service organisations that deliver services to vulnerable children, young people and their families for more than 50 years.
-The peak body was founded in 1958 with the objectives of supporting non-government agencies and improving the quality of services to children and young people who need to live away from their families.
+The Association of Children's Welfare Agencies (ACWA) is the NSW peak body representing the voice of non-government community organisations that deliver services to vulnerable children, young people and their families.

-Today, ACWA supports a membership base of more than 100 agencies.
+Today, ACWA supports a membership base of around 70 agencies through:

 ACWA established the Centre for Community Welfare Training (CCWT) as its learning and development arm in 1987.
 CCWT provides cost effective and accessible training opportunities for people working across the community welfare sector in NSW and with vulnerable children, young people and families in particular.